As our Founder Jo says, we ultimately need to "become a part of the solution to plastic pollution!"

 What’s So Bad About Plastic?

 Plastic revolutionised every industry from beauty, electric, food and so on by providing a cheap material that would last infinitely.
-That radical element of plastic has been taken for granted and is now a vital downfall of the material.
+That radical element of plastic however is now its own downfall!

 It’s What’s Inside that Counts Too

 Almost all major beauty brands still add microscopic plastic particles or even liquid plastics to their cosmetic products - often used as cheap fillers.
+It's estimated that the cosmetics industry uses 8,700 tonnes of microplastics in a year through formulations.
 Through our showers, baths and sinks, microplastics in our everyday products (laundry detergent, skincare and so much more) flow into sewage systems, slip through the filters in water treatment plants and reach our rivers and oceans.
 Once there, they become a part of the plastic soup.
 The plastic breaks down further and further.
 Marine animals mistake these microplastics for food.
 These particles end up on our plates because we are part of the food chain…it’s a vicious cycle.

 If we continue to use and produce plastic at the same rate that we do now, there will be more plastic in the ocean tonne for tonne than fish by 2050.
 On land, the soil on which crops grow is 4 to 23 times more polluted with microplastics than the ocean…

 So, What's the Answer?

 It doesn’t have to be all doom and gloom; we just need to alter our approach with packaging and ingredients and put more emphasis on the Reduce and Reuse part of the equation!
 It’s why we created our Return•Refill•Repeat programme, where we wash and reuse our packaging and in turn, create less packaging waste.

 We also campaign with Plastic Soup Foundation to discourage the use of microplastic ingredients within the industry.
 Our products are of course 100% microplastic free and Zero Plastic Inside certified!